Hysterectomy is the surgical

 ● No limitations by the size of the uterus

-● Highest rate of possible complications
+● The highest rate of potential complications

 ● Longest recovery period